cdap-guides/cdap-etl-guide/README.rst

 .. |DBTableToHBaseTable| replace:: **Batch Database Table to CDAP HBase Table:**
 .. _DBTableToHBaseTable: https://github.com/cdap-guides/cdap-etl-adapter-guide/tree/develop/DBTableToHBaseTable

-- |DBTableToHBaseTable|_ In this Adapter, we will export the contents of a Database Table to a CDAP HBase table in Batch.
+- |DBTableToHBaseTable|_ In this Application, we will export the contents of a Database Table to a CDAP HBase table in Batch.

 .. |HBaseTableToDBTable| replace:: **Batch CDAP HBase Table to Database Table:**
 .. _HBaseTableToDBTable: https://github.com/cdap-guides/cdap-etl-adapter-guide/tree/develop/HBaseTableToDBTable

-- |HBaseTableToDBTable|_ This Adapter exports the contents of a CDAP HBase Table to a Database Table in Batch.
+- |HBaseTableToDBTable|_ This Application exports the contents of a CDAP HBase Table to a Database Table in Batch.

 .. |StreamToImpala| replace:: **Batch CDAP Stream To Impala:**
 .. _StreamToImpala: https://github.com/cdap-guides/cdap-etl-adapter-guide/tree/develop/StreamToImpala

-- |StreamToImpala|_ This Adapter makes the events ingested in a CDAP Stream queryable through Impala.
+- |StreamToImpala|_ This Application makes the events ingested in a CDAP Stream queryable through Impala.

 .. |Real-timeKafkaToHBase| replace:: **Real-time Kafka To HBase:**
 .. _Real-timeKafkaToHBase: https://github.com/cdap-guides/cdap-etl-adapter-guide/tree/develop/RealtimeKafkaToHBase

-- |Real-timeKafkaToHBase|_ With this Adapter, we will fetch messages from Kafka in real-time and write to an HBase Table.
+- |Real-timeKafkaToHBase|_ With this Application, we will fetch messages from Kafka in real-time and write to an HBase Table.

 .. |Real-timeTwitterToHBase| replace:: **Real-time Twitter To HBase:**
 .. _Real-timeTwitterToHBase: https://github.com/cdap-guides/cdap-etl-adapter-guide/tree/develop/RealtimeTwitterToHBase

-- |Real-timeTwitterToHBase|_ In this Adapter, we will read Tweets from Twitter in real-time and write to an HBase Table.
+- |Real-timeTwitterToHBase|_ In this Application, we will read Tweets from Twitter in real-time and write to an HBase Table.

 .. |RealtimeJMSToStream| replace:: **Realtime JMS To Stream:**
 .. _RealtimeJMSToStream: https://github.com/cdap-guides/cdap-etl-adapter-guide/tree/develop/RealtimeJMSToStream

-- |RealtimeJMSToStream|_ In this Adapter, we will read messages from a JMS producer in Realtime and write to a CDAP Stream.
+- |RealtimeJMSToStream|_ In this Application, we will read messages from a JMS producer in Realtime and write to a CDAP Stream.

 What You Will Need
 ==================